 You can choose from a simple portable heater such as a Mr. Heater Buddy that runs off small propane bottles, or you can have a wall mounted catalytic heater installed that hooks directly to your on-board propane tanks.

 Remember, it is critical to properly vent propane heaters.
 Always follow the manufacturer’s recommendations and never leave a propane heater unattended.
+Read more about the Dangers Of Propane Heaters And What Precautions You Should Take

 8. Water-saving shower head and faucet aerator